tuhiproject/tuhi/README.md

       These errnos indicate a bug in the daemon, and the client should display a message to that effect.

+  Signal: SyncState(i)
+      An enum to represent the current synchronization state of the device.
+      When on (1), Tuhi is currently trying to download data from the device.
+When off (0), Tuhi is not currently connecting to the device.

+      This signal should be used for UI feedback.

+      This signal is only send when the device is **not** in Live mode.
 ```

 JSON File Format